 Your leg muscles probably feel weak because you didn't use them much with your knee problems.
 Surgery corrected the knee problem.

 Ideally, you should exercise two to three times a day, every day, after surgery.
-Follow specific directions given to you by your doctor, therapist or nurse.

 Complete each exercise 10 times.
 If you are comfortable with the exercise, increase the repetitions by five times each week, until you reach 20 repetitions: